HasanShaikat/Search-your-Phone/README.md

 # phone-Bazar

-# This isa Smart Device find out site
+# This is a Smart Device find out site